DevPlant/angularjs-training/8-material-design/README.md

 ```

 the `md-content` directive is used to structure views, its a container for other elements.
-the 'md-toolbar' directive will provide a toolbar outside our `ng-view` - this will be shared across all views
+the `md-toolbar` directive will provide a toolbar outside our `ng-view` - this will be shared across all views

 ### The User, Posts and Comments views